-To harmonise EVS volunteer training and evaluation, and to make it more professional, the Commission has designed a 'Training and Evaluation Cycle' for which the national agencies or regional SALTOs are responsible in programme countries and in neighbouring partner countries in Eastern Europe, the Caucasus and South-East Europe.
+To harmonise EVS volunteer training and evaluation the Commission has designed a 'Training and Evaluation Cycle' for which the National Agencies or regional SALTOs are responsible in Programme Countries and in neighbouring Partner Countries in Western Balkans, the Eastern Partnership and the Russian Federation1.

-This Training and Evaluation Cycle (TEC) also facilitates contact between volunteers, promoters and National Agencies/SALTOs.
-It complements other ongoing support offered by the Sending, Host and Coordinating organisations before and during the service period.
+This Training and Evaluation Cycle (TEC) also facilitates contact between volunteers, participating organisations and National Agencies/SALTOs.
+It complements other ongoing support offered by the Sending, Receiving and Coordinating organisations before and during the service period.